wagtail/wagtail/docs/contributing/documentation_guidelines.md

 ### Arbitrary HTML

-While our documentation tooling offers some support for embedding arbitrary HTML, this is highly frowned upon.
-Only do so if there is a strict necessity, only if the formatting is unlikely to need updates.
+While our documentation tooling offers some support for embedding arbitrary HTML, this is frowned upon.
+Only do so if there is a necessity, and if the formatting is unlikely to need updates.